Can a name really make or break your business?

 “I think execution is everything and I think the [business] name is literally irrelevant.
 Like, what did Nike mean to anybody before Nike made it happen….
 What you make that name mean — [that] is the real game.”

 Gary V is of course right in part—what you make it mean and how you present it to the world is crucially important.
-But what he failed to recognise here is that that Nike was mythologically a goddess of victory and that “nike” even means victory in Ancient Greek.
+But what he failed to recognize here is that Nike was mythologically a goddess of victory and that “Nike” even means victory in Ancient Greek.
 I think that says a lot when it comes to sportswear, yes?

 There are always those that appear to break the rules.
-Take McDonalds for example… it seems like a generic name, and the business was build by being first-in-class with a new approach to fast-food.
-But don’t forget that name also had a story attached to it, and a damn interesting one at that.
-So fast-food isn’t the only thing you can take away from the big boys in branding.
+Take Mcdonald’s for example… it seems like a generic name, and the business was built by being first-in-class with a new approach to fast food.
+But don’t forget that name also had a story attached to it and a damn interesting one at that.
+So fast food isn’t the only thing you can take away from the big boys in branding.

-In this guide you’ll learn about the many different types of names (like McDonalds’ Founder-based and Story-based name) that can help bring success to your business.
+In this guide, you’ll learn about the many different types of names (like McDonald’s’ Founder-based and Story-based names) that can help bring success to your business.